Mickscanlon/Jarvis/README.md

 ```
 ANTHROPIC_API_KEY=sk-ant-...       # Required — all Claude calls go through here
-GROQ_API_KEY=gsk_...               # Strongly recommended (fast STT via Groq Whisper)
 ```

 Everything else is optional.
 See `.env.example` for the full list with comments.
+If not Anthropic api is set complex queries will likely fail or not return the desired result based on the local model run.

 ### 5. Set your audio device indices